 - Establish chain-of-command and communication procedures—be sure to consider all your employees and their typical work environments.

 - Identify communication resources and emergency responders, and confirm:

 - Everyone can access resources in a crisis

 - Contact information will be available during a power loss

 - Detail your emergency action plan in writing—from identifying individuals responsible for plan action and coordination to noting procedures to follow in an emergency.

 - Add a security component to your plan to protect against crime and terrorism.

 Your emergency action plan should also address weather-related emergencies that could affect your physical locations.
 Here are some tips to help protect your facilities if a weather emergency is imminent:

-- Protect windows and doors.
+- Attach plywood over glass windows and doors.

 - Cover computers and electronics to prevent water infiltration.